christophe-rd/wildchrokie/notes/CoreXCookies.md

 ###BETAL_GR9_P3_guides
 Two cores for the same tree.
 Really unsure of the ring patterns, especially the outer ones.
 Missing first growth year.
-TO DO: measure ring width for the tree core and add to core checked folder.
 ###BETAL_GR9_P3_guides
 Probably cored the same tree twice, as the ring patterns matched, but I am still very unsure of the calls.
 ### BETALL GR12 P1